-- Complete itinerary in a nutshell
+- Itinerary in a nutshell

 - Day 1: Kos Old Town and Askepleion